-what SAR and ounter ollution overview data may be generated from the key incidents?
+what SAR and counter pollution overview data may be generated from the key incidents?

-Clearly the selection and identification of key incidents will be site specific, however the following threshold is recommended:
+The selection and identification of key incidents will be site specific, however the following threshold is recommended:

-All locations where vessel types and/or routes see an increase in risk of over 50% should be reviewed independently to identify further potential impacts from meteorological and oceanographic factors, or the applicability of mitigation measures
+All locations where vessel types and/or routes see an increase in risk of over 50% should be reviewed independently to identify further potential impacts from meteorological and oceanographic factors, or the applicability of mitigation measures.

 Sensitivity